-- Compliance tests – diagnose a variety of lung conditions by checking the stiffness or elasticity of the lungs with the aid of a balloon catheter.
+- Compliance test – diagnose a variety of lung conditions by checking the stiffness or elasticity of the lungs with the aid of a balloon catheter.

 - Fractional exhaled nitric oxide (FeNO) – assists in the diagnosis and management of a variety of lung diseases, especially allergic asthma.
 Nitric oxide produced in the breathing passages is a marker of allergic inflammation.

 - Gas exchange tests (DLCO) – measure how much oxygen passes from the lungs to the blood, which is important in diagnosing many lung diseases.